vguhesan/MyThinkPondSource/content/post/2020-12-05-Managing-Your-Time.md

 Here are my challenges with this technique:

 1. My typical work day consisted of 12-hrs and so I needed a bit more room for the daily time-block template.
 2. I am a minimalist at heart.
-I don't link to carry a bag full of junk to manage my day. (although I end up carrying more junk for other reasons.
+I don't think to carry a bag full of junk to manage my day. (although I end up carrying more junk for other reasons.
 Let's not get into it now).
 With the book format, I felt that I will be carrying a lot of baggage on daily basis.
 Not to mention the cost to refill from Cal Newport's system ($22.50 on Amazon for approx. 3.5 months of a planner - little pricey for my taste.)
 3. In his technique, he starts out with the premise that you time-block and plan your day before you use any devices such as computer or phone.
 For me, my planning details come from multiple sources.
 I have an secure office computer where my external meetings for that day come in.
 (I cannot access them from my home computer).
 I have a personal computer where my volunteer and personal, family activities, appointments comes from.
 I also have my evenings where I plan my continuous education and exploring new ideas and projects.
 So I need to incorporate from all of my sources to compile a plan for the day.
 4. As an engineer, I am a strong believer in the concept of a <a href="https://en.wikibooks.org/wiki/Control_Systems/Feedback_Loops/" target="_blank">feedback-loop</a>.
 And so I like to plan my next day using the time designated for "Daily Reflection and Journal" as well as "Daily Metrics".
 (By the way, the "Daily Metrics" is a great idea.)